RemiBou/remibou.github.io/_posts/2018-7-22-CSRF-protection-in-a-ASPNET-Core-Blazor-App-Week-29.md

 - I use a container for my result because the string serialization/deserialization in Blazor is buggy

-Then in C# is read this value
+Then in C# I read this value

 ```cs
  public static string GetCookie()